-Students must attend the weakly chemistry departmental seminar at 3:15 on Friday afternoon.
+Students must attend the weekly chemistry departmental seminar at 3:15 PM on Friday afternoon.

 Participation in the departmental seminar is an important part a student's development as a research scientist.
-As an inducement light refreshments are offered.

-During the 4th year in residence all students must present a seminar on research progress their entire department.
-The purpose of this seminar to afford the student the experience of presenting to a large audience before they present their dissertation defense, but also the edification of the department as a whole host of the research being undertaken by the student.
-The student must be sure to an role for CH507 Seminar Presentation (there are 3 CRNs corresponding to CH 507, the student should ensure that they have selected the CRN corresponding to seminar presentation) in the term in which they are presenting their seminar.
+During the 4th year in residence, all students must present a seminar on research progress to their entire department.
+The purpose of this seminar is to afford the student the experience of presenting to a large audience before they present their dissertation defense, but also the edification of the department as a whole host of the research being undertaken by the student.
+The student must be sure to enroll for CH507 Seminar Presentation (there are 3 CRNs corresponding to CH 507, the student should ensure that they have selected the CRN corresponding to seminar presentation) in the term in which they are presenting their seminar.
 Seminar presentations are graded pass/no pass.